newnetdev/NetworkToCode-Class/labs/Lab_12_2_Using_Netmiko_JUNOS.md

-## Lab 12 - Network Automation with Netmiko
+## Lab 12.2 - Netmiko Intro with Junos

 In this lab, we will explore using netmiko for network automation on the Juniper VMX devices.